How Martin Luther King Jr. Laid the Groundwork for the Climate Justice Movement

 Martin Luther King Jr. recognized the importance of intersectional activism.

 In the present day, youth activists — for every social justice issue under the sun — are all about intersectionality, or the idea that all social justice issues are linked.
 The term wasn’t coined until 1989, when Professor Kimberlé Crenshaw used it in an academic essay about how race and gender intersect in Black feminism, according to Vox.
-Even though King was killed more than 21 years before then, he was a huge proponent of intersectionality in civil rights and social justice.
+Even though King was killed more than 21 years before, he was a huge proponent of intersectionality in civil rights and social justice.

 “Injustice anywhere is a threat to justice everywhere,” King famously wrote in “Letter from a Birmingham Jail” in 1963, as per a transcript shared by UPenn’s Africa Center.
 “We are caught in an inescapable network of mutuality, tied in a single garment of destiny.
 Whatever affects one directly, affects all indirectly.”
 That is essentially the definition of intersectional activism.